OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 * Configure the node's **boot order** with PXE_ network booting as the first boot device, or

-* When powering up the server, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.
+* When powering up the client computer, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.

-When you have installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the server.
+When you have installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the client computer.

 The :ref:`UEFI_network_boot` ensures that: